diadromy/diadromy/README.md

-*This website was built on the backbone of a template by Dr. Gang He, which he has kindly provided freely* *I have kept this here as a resource for others who may be interested in my website design* *Good luck! - Jeffery C.F.
-Chan 2025*
+# This website was built on the backbone of a template by [Dr. Gang He](https://drganghe.github.io/quarto-academic-site-examples.html), which he has kindly provided freely.
+I have kept this here as a resource for others who may be interested in my website design.
+Good luck! - Jeffery C.F.
+Chan 2025

 # Quarto Academic Website Template